 Risk perception is fundamentally a subjective matter; no matter how hard analysts strive to make the topic objective the fact remains that, as Oscar Wilde (1854-1900) once said, A truth ceases to be a truth as soon as two people perceive it.

 This observation regarding different truths applies to hazards analysis and risk management work.
 Each person participating in a hazards analysis has his or her own opinions, memories, attitudes and overall world view.
 Most people are - in the strict sense of the word - prejudiced; that is, they pre-judge situations rather than trying to analyze the facts rationally and logically.
 People jump to preconceived conclusions, and those conclusions will often differ from those of other people who are looking at the same information with their own world view.
 With regard to risk management, even highly-trained, seasoned experts - who generally regard themselves as being governed only by the facts - will reach different conclusions when presented with the same data.
-Indeed, Slovic (1992) states that there is no such thing as "real risk" or "objective risk".
-His point is that if risk can never be measured objectively then objective risk does not exist at all.
+Indeed, Hence, there is no such thing as "real risk" or "objective risk".
+If risk cannot be measured objectively then objective risk does not exist at all.

 In his book Bad Science the author Ben Goldacre (Goldacre 2008) has a chapter entitled Why Clever People Believe Stupid Things.
 Many of his insights can be applied to the risk assessment of process facilities.
 He arrives at the following conclusions:

 - We see patterns where there is only random noise.

 - We see causal relationships where there are none.

 - We overvalue confirmatory information for any given hypothesis.

 - We seek out confirmatory information for any given hypothesis.

 - Our assessment of the quality of new evidence is biased by our previous beliefs.